British man charged with hacking U.S. military networks

 The arrest comes as authorities worldwide coordinate efforts to combat cybercrime.
 On October 10, U.S. Defense Secretary Chuck Hagel issued a memorandum emphasizing a need to safeguard even unclassified technical data against cyber intrusions to help protect U.S. military superiority.

-The indictment described how Love, who was also known as "nsh" and "route" and "peace," at times allegedly used internet chat rooms to discuss the hacking and efforts to conceal it.
+According to the U.S. indictment, Love, who was also known as "nsh" and "route" and "peace," at times used internet chat rooms to discuss the intrusions and efforts to conceal them.

-In an October 2012 conversation described in the indictment, Love discussed the hacking of an Army Corps database that might have yielded 400,000 email addresses, and asked a co-conspirator to "grab one email for curiosity."
+In a conversation dated October 7, 2012, and described in the indictment, Love discussed the hacking of an Army Corps database that might have yielded 400,000 email addresses, and asked a co-conspirator to "grab one email for curiosity."

-Nine months later, in July 2013, he appeared to boast about accessing a NASA database, telling another co-conspirator "ahaha, we owning lots of nasa sites," the indictment said.

-Later that month, he told the same co-conspirator after another hacking: "This ... stuff is really sensitive. ...
-It's basically every piece of information you'd need to do full identity theft on any employee or contractor for the (agency)," according to the indictment.
+He told another co-conspirator on July 31, 2013, after a hacking: "This ... stuff is really sensitive. ...
+It's basically every piece of information you'd need to do full identity theft on any employee or contractor for the (agency)," the indictment said.

 Prosecutors said hacked systems were located in places including Vicksburg, Mississippi, and the U.S. Army's Aberdeen Proving Ground in Maryland, and also included a server containing information about military personnel at Fort Monmouth in New Jersey.